Financial Fraud Detection Powered by Big Data Analytics

 The banking sector has always been on the frontline of fighting financial crimes.
 However, a global digital transformation and a surge in e-shopping and online banking have made cybersecurity a top priority for financial institutions.
 Fraud detection is the most efficient way to avoid data breaches that put sensitive customers’ information and the reputation of an organization at risk.

 The most common types of financial fraud affecting the banks are identity theft, mortgage frauds, and money laundering.
-According to a , credit card fraud is the most popular type of identity theft, which occurred in 41.8% of cases in 2019 (twice as much compared to previous years).
+According to a Federal Trade Commission report, credit card fraud is the most popular type of identity theft, which occurred in 41.8% of cases in 2019 (twice as much compared to previous years).
 An increase in online transactions made wire transfers the most frequently used method for cybercrimes.
-Such data breaches are time-sensitive, meaning it if the fraud is detected on the first day, and it rises to $1,061 if it stays undetected for five months.
+Such data breaches are time-sensitive, meaning it will cost a consumer only $3 if the fraud is detected on the first day, and it rises to $1,061 if it stays undetected for five months.

 Traditional fraud detection methods relied on humans, structured data and discrete analysis.
 Suspicious actions were detected by a rule-based algorithm and then reviewed manually by investigators.
 The major drawbacks of such an approach are time, human errors, and inability to identify irregular and unusual patterns of behavior that could result in fraud.